mitranim/prax/docs/scripts/views/overview.md

 ## Overview

-Prax is a framework for organising state and side effects in React applications.
+Prax is a framework of time and state for React applications.
 It's heavily inspired by Redux, Clojure, ClojureScript libraries, and has been battle-tested in large apps since 2015.
-Prax's role in your app is roughly comparable to a combination of Redux with addons, ImmutableJS, and RxJS.
+Prax's role in your app can be roughly described as:
+Redux with addons + ImmutableJS + RxJS + mini-runtime for deterministic object destructors.

+Another, simplistic, way to describe Prax: it's like React for _everything_, not just for views.

-Prax is not buzz-driven, and doesn't subscribe to an ideology.
-It's not particularly functional, object-oriented, or FRP-centric.
-It builds on solid ideas carefully pilfered from several languages and frameworks, it tries hard to be general and not over-abstract, and it attacks real, hard problems.
+Prax is not buzz-driven, not particularly functional, object-oriented, event-based, or FRP-centric.
+It builds on solid ideas carefully pilfered from multiple languages and frameworks, it tries hard to be general and not over-abstract, and it attacks real, hard problems.

 Dive into the [API Reference](api) and [examples](examples).
 Read forth for the [motivation](#problems-and-solutions) and [big ideas](#big-ideas) behind Prax.

 ## Problems and Solutions

-Prax solves many problems by design.
-These are just the biggest ones that come to mind.

 Problem: reactive UI and event-driven logic requires subscriptions and unsubscriptions.
 This is equivalent to manual memory management, and we